Grade 5: The Central Idea Solver

 - Look at Different Points of View: If the passage talks about an event or issue, ask your child how someone else who was there might see it.

-- Make a mental movie: Have your child picture the scenes, characters, and events to help them understand and get into the story.
+- Make a mental movie: Have your child picture the scenes, characters, and events to help them understand and get into the passage.

 Grade 5 Practice Quizzes